mmyatt91/NULA-Webscraper/README.md

 Webscrapper for the NAMI Urban Los Angeles Resource Page

 ## Overview:
-A web application that allows users to retrieve the resources from the NAMI Urban Los Angeles Resource webpage using the resource categories.
+A web application that allows users to retrieve the individual resource weblinks from the NAMI Urban Los Angeles Resource webpage using resource categories.

 ## Tech Stack:
 - Backend: